Home

 a.
 Habitually low intake of Vitamin-A as compared to the requirements,

 b.
-Economic, social and environmental factors that limit access to the use of Vitamin-A containing food.
-The underlying cause of the above situation is mostly poverty.
+Economic, social and environmental factors that limit access to the use of Vitamin-A

 c.
 Situations, where physiological needs are high: